Skip to content

 6. Publishes real-time events (logs, message deltas, usage stats, status changes) to Redis pub/sub

-7. Persists final state (messages, logs, usage, status) to MongoDB
+7. Persists final state (messages, logs, usage, status) to the configured document store

 Key Celery settings: